The New Zealand kea is a protected species.

 Join the Kea Conservation Trust

-Visit the Kea Conservation Trust website to find out how you can become a member, sponsor, volunteer or donate to help contribute to kea conservation.
+Get involved with the Kea Conservation Trust – become a member, sponsor, volunteer or donate.

 - Volunteer with DOC or other groups to control predators and restore bird habitats.